-As further described in "Plan of Distribution" beginning on page 15 of this prospectus, we have engaged Maxim Group LLC on a non-exclusive basis as our agent for the solicitation of the exercise of the warrants and Maxim Group LLC will under certain circumstances receive a commission for these services.
+As further described in "Plan of Distribution" beginning on page 16 of this prospectus, we have engaged Maxim Group LLC on a non-exclusive basis as our agent for the solicitation of the exercise of the warrants and Maxim Group LLC will under certain circumstances receive a commission for these services.

 Our common stock is listed on the NYSE Alternext US under the symbol "PIP."
-On February 11, 2009, the last reported sale price per share of our common stock on that exchange was \$2.41.
+On November 25, 2008, the last reported sale price per share of our common stock on that exchange was \$1.01.
 Some of our warrants are listed on the NYSE Alternext US under the symbol "PIP.WS."
-On February 11, 2009, the last reported sale price of these warrants on that exchange was \$0.09.
+On November 25, 2008, the last reported sale price of these warrants on that exchange was \$0.07.

 Investing in our common stock involves certain risks.
-You should read the entire prospectus and any accompanying prospectus supplement, as well as any documents incorporated by reference in this prospectus and such prospectus supplement, carefully before you make your investment decision.
-See "Risk Factors" beginning on page 3 and in other documents that are incorporated by reference in this prospectus and any accompanying prospectus supplement.
+You should read the entire prospectus and any accompanying prospectus supplement carefully before you make your investment decision.
+See "Risk Factors" beginning on page 3.